Semiparametric Conditional Factor Models in Asset Pricing: Assumptions

 \begin{ass}[Asymptotic distribution] (i) $(F^{\prime}M_TF/T)B^{\prime}B$ has distinct eigenvalues; (ii) $\{\varepsilon_{it}\}_{i\leq N, t\leq T}$ are independent across $i\leq N$; (iii) there is $0<C_3<\infty$ such that

 \end{ass}

 Assumption \ref{Ass: Asym} is needed in Theorem \ref{Thm: AsymDis}.
 The distinct eigenvalue condition in Assumption \ref{Ass: Asym}(i) is necessary to establish the asymptotic normality, as known in the literature; see, for example, \citet{Bai_Inferential_2003} and \citet{ChenFang_ImprovedInference_2017}.
-Assumption \ref{Ass: Asym}(ii) imposes independence of $\{\varepsilon_{it}\}_{i\leq N,t\leq T}$ across $i$ for simplicity.\footnote{This assumption allows us to use the Yurinskii’s coupling.
-In fact, we may relax this assumption and alternatively use \citet{LiLiao_NonparametricTimeSeries_2019}'s coupling, so that the dependence across $i$ can be allowed.
-However, it is challenging to develop an inference procedure allowing the dependence over both $i$ and $t$.
-Therefore, we stick with this assumption.} Assumption \ref{Ass: Asym}(iii) allows for weak dependence of $\{\varepsilon_{it}\}_{i\leq N,t\leq T}$ over $t$. \begin{ass}[Bootstrap] (i) $\{w_i\}_{i\leq N}$ is a sequence of independently and identically distributed positive random variables with $E[w_i]=1$ and $var(w_i)=\omega_0>0$, and is independent of $\{Z_{t},\varepsilon_t\}_{t\leq T}$; (ii) there are positive constants $e_{\min}$ and $e_{\max}$ such that: with probability approaching one (as $N\to\infty$),
+Assumption \ref{Ass: Asym}(ii) imposes independence of $\{\varepsilon_{it}\}_{i\leq N,t\leq T}$ across $i$ for simplicity.
+Cross-sectional independence is also imposed in \citet{Fanetal_ProjectedPCA_2016} for studying specification test (Theorem 5.1).
+It is straightforward to modify the proof of Theorem \ref{Thm: AsymDis} to allow for clsuter-type dependence of $\{\varepsilon_{it}\}_{i\leq N,t\leq T}$ across $i$.\footnote{Assumption \ref{Ass: Asym}(ii) permits the use of Yurinskii’s coupling.
+Alternatively, one could apply the coupling method from \citet{LiLiao_NonparametricTimeSeries_2019}, which accommodates mixingale-type dependence.
+However, it remains unclear which dependence structure is more suitable for asset pricing models.
+For this reason, we adhere to Assumption \ref{Ass: Asym}(ii) in this context.} Assumption \ref{Ass: Asym}(iii) allows for weak dependence of $\{\varepsilon_{it}\}_{i\leq N,t\leq T}$ over $t$. \begin{ass}[Bootstrap] (i) $\{w_i\}_{i\leq N}$ is a sequence of i.i.d. positive random variables with $E[w_i]=1$ and $var(w_i)=\omega_0>0$, and is independent of $\{Z_{t},\varepsilon_t\}_{t\leq T}$; (ii) there are positive constants $e_{\min}$ and $e_{\max}$ such that: with probability approaching one (as $N\to\infty$),

 where $\hat{Q}_t^{\ast}=\Phi(Z_t)^{\ast\prime}\Phi(Z_t)/N$; (iii) $\lambda_{\min}(\Omega)>0$. \end{ass}